roboticsgroup/performance_constraints/README.md

 - Robotics Toolbox for Matlab (http://www.petercorke.com/Robotics_Toolbox.html)

 ### Notes:
 - The simulation does not consider the joint limits so the robot might behave weird
 - This code has been tested with Robotics Toolbox 9.10 and Matlab R2014a

-Authors: Fotios Dimeas, Charalambos Papakonstantinou
+Authors: Fotios Dimeas

-Copyright 2015-2017 Fotios Dimeas
+Copyright 2022 Fotios Dimeas